ibericode/koko-analytics/readme.txt

 == Screenshots ==

 1. Koko Analytics' dashboard to view your website statistics.
-2. The settings page where you can exclude certain user roles from being counted.
+2. The dashboard widget to quickly show your site visits over the last 2 weeks.
 3. A widget to show your most viewed posts (or any other post type) for a given period.
-4. The dashboard widget to quickly show your site visits over the last 2 weeks.
+4. The settings page where you can exclude certain user roles from being counted.
+5. Screenshot of settings page showing some features from Koko Analytics Pro.

 == Changelog ==